legal herstory pioneers

 As a judge in New York family courts, successfully advocated for ending the assignment of probation officers to children based on race and the practice of segregation in child placement facilities.

-Biography: Biography, Mcleod, Jacqueline A., Daughter of the Empire State: The Life of Judge Jane Bolin, p.
-62 (University of Illinois Press, 2011)
+Biography: Wikipedia, McLeod, Jacqueline A., Daughter of the Empire State: The Life of Judge Jane Bolin, p.
+62 (University of Illinois Press, 2011), Biography

 Myra Bradwell